Accuracy requirements on intrinsic alignments for Stage-IV cosmic shear: Introduction

 There are several models to describe IAs, including the non-linear tidal alignment \citep[NLA, ][]{Bridle2007}, the tidal alignment and tidal torquing model \citep[TATT][]{Blazek2019}, hybrid perturbative approaches \citep{Maion2023}, and the halo model \citep{Schneider2010, Fortuna2021b}.
 However, there is still a large uncertainty regarding the strength of IAs in typical cosmic shear samples.
 DES-Y1 \citep{Troxel2018}, KiDS \citep{Asgari2021} and HSC \citep{Hikage2019, Hamana2020} used the NLA model and reported non-zero values for the NLA amplitude, while DES-Y3 \citep{Secco2022} used both NLA and TATT, finding an NLA IA amplitude consistent with zero.
 In fact, the NLA amplitude seems to depend strongly on both galaxy type as well as the analysis choices made in cosmic shear studies (e.g. scale cuts, or choice of summary statistic -- see Table 2 of \cite{Asgari2021} or \cite{Tsaprazi2022} for a field-level approach). \cite{Samuroff2019} detected intrinsic alignments for early-type galaxies but found an amplitude consistent with zero for late-type galaxies with both NLA and TATT models.
 Some studies \citep{Blazek2015, Fortuna2021b, Troxel2018} found that the NLA model is disfavoured over more complex models, while \cite{Secco2022} found a mild preference for NLA over TATT.

 Neither do hydrodynamical simulations all agree on the best description to model IAs \citep{Samuroff2021}.
 While the galaxies in the IllustrisTNG simulation strongly disfavour tidal torquing and did not detect intrinsic alignment for blue galaxies \citep{Zjupa2020}, the {\tt Horizon-AGN} simulation shows IAs for high-redshift blue galaxies \citep{Codis2015}.
 Finally \cite{Blazek2019} showed that if the true physics are described by TATT, but the inference assumes the NLA model, the results are biased by several $\sigma$ for an LSST-like survey.
-The landscape of IA models is complex, their ability to recover a realistic IA signal in different regimes is unclear, and the expected amplitude of IAs compared to the cosmological shear signal is uncertain.
+The ability of different models to reproduce realistic IA signals on different scales is not completely clear.
+While there is evidence that NLA may be a reasonably good description up to $k\sim1\,h{\rm Mpc}^{-1}$ \citep{Shi2021}, there is also evidence that TATT, as well as other hybrid parametrisations, are able to significantly outperform it on small scales when describing halo alignments \citep{Maion2023}.The landscape of IA models is complex, their ability to recover a realistic IA signal in different regimes is unclear, and the expected amplitude of IAs compared to the cosmological shear signal is uncertain.

 In this paper, we aim to answer the question: how accurately must IA models reproduce the underlying IA signal on different scales to avoid causing a significant bias on cosmological parameters in cosmic shear analyses?
 Importantly, we will not concern ourselves with determining what model (NLA, TATT, halo model etc.) is more correct, but rather, what the maximum modelling residual for IAs is that future cosmic shear surveys can afford.
 Addressing this question is important for future ``Stage-IV'' surveys, such as the Vera C. Rubin Observatory Legacy Survey of Space and Time \citep[LSST, ][]{LSST2019}, the Euclid mission \citep{Laureijs2011Euclid}, or the Roman Space Telescope \citep{Spergel2015Roman}, given their significantly higher sensitivity compared to current datasets.
 While any of the phenomenological approaches described above may be able to reproduce a realistic IA signal at the $O(10\%)$ level (e.g. the typical precision of halo-based models for clustering statistics), a $O(1\%)$ accuracy requirement on both linear and non-linear scales (comparable to the accuracy with which the matter power spectrum itself must be known) is a significantly more challenging prospect.